Hurricane Dorian And The Islands Of The Bahamas

 HOTELS

-- Grand Bahama Island hotels and timeshares have strongly advised guests to leave in anticipation of Hurricane Dorian's arrival.
+- Hotels in The Abacos and Grand Bahama Island have strongly advised guests to leave and have assisted in evacuation procedures in anticipation of Hurricane Dorian's arrival.

 FERRY, CRUISE AND PORTS